sungheeyun/sungheeyun.github.io/_posts/2025-07-14-PDT - abstract-measure-theory.markdown

 ## Universal principles

+<span id="span:universal-principles">Abstract measure theory exemplifies what I've found throughout mathematics
+&ndash;
-Abstract measure theory exemplifies what I've found throughout mathematics: the most profound insights often arise from recognizing universal principles underlying apparently diverse phenomena.
-The same structural insights that explain integration on the real line also explain probability distributions, harmonic analysis on groups, and quantum mechanical measurements.
+the most profound insights often arise from recognizing universal principles underlying apparently diverse phenomena.
+The same structural insights that explain integration on the real line also explain probability distributions, harmonic analysis on groups, and quantum mechanical measurements.</span>

 ## The beauty of logical necessity